Updated on 2025-08-20 GMT+08:00

 Alarms

-Use Cloud Eye to obtain desktop status information in a timely manner, such as desktop heartbeat exceptions, and failures of desktop assignment, desktop access, desktop startup, desktop pool automatic capacity expansion, and dedicated host desktop migration.
-Alarms can be reported to Cloud Eye to improve the O&M of Workspace.
+With Cloud Eye, you can obtain desktop status information and report alarms, such as desktop heartbeat exceptions, bypassing controlled applications, abnormal agent process, and failures of pooled desktop assignment, desktop access, desktop startup, automatic desktop pool capacity expansion, and dedicated host desktop migration, to improve the O&M of Workspace.

 Procedure